okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 <ApiOperation method="post" url="/api/v1/logStreams" />

-Adds a new Log Stream to your organization
+Adds a new Log Stream to your org

 ##### Request parameters